scanse/sweep-3d-scanner/README.md

 ## Alternatives:
 Other branches provide some experimentation with more powerful and expandable solutions.
 See the outdated [zmq-ipc](https://github.com/scanse/sweep-3d-scanner/tree/zmq-ipc) branch for a WIP using distributed zeromq patterns with a message schema like protobuff.
+This could extend the capabilities beyond IPC, to messaging external applications.

+## Contributing:
+...